 2301 Westgate Plaza

 Breast Implant FAQs

-Dr. Bogdan is frequently asked many similar questions from patients who are considering breast augmentation in the Dallas-Fort Worth area.
+Dr. Bogdan is frequently asked many similar questions from women who visit him for breast augmentation from Fort Worth, Plano, Frisco, and other cities near Grapevine, TX.
 He has answered a number of these common questions below:

 - What is the difference between silicone and saline implants?